 Her goal in her decades-old practice has always been to work closely with clients in the creation one-of-a-kind, custom pieces.
 Her work has been worn in music videos and magazine covers by the likes of Britney Spears, Jennifer Lopez, and Shakira.
 Other notable clients include Madonna, Drew Barrymore, Janet Jackson, and Marilyn Manson.
 Her work has been featured on the covers of Rolling Stone and New York Magazine, and has been included in Elle, Harper's Bazaar, W, and WWD, among others.

-To see a video of the artist discuss her work, please click here.
+To see a video of the artist discuss her work, please click anywhere on the text of this sentence.